LewisJones0/SEI-Project-1/README.md

 - **Game Theme** - Biblical/Snakes/DungeonCrawler
 - **Technologies Used** - HTML, CSS & Vanilla JS (ES5 & ES6)

+____

 ### Game Example

 ![BiblicalExample](/assets/README-content/BiblicalExample.gif)

+____

 ## Abstract: Inital Thoughts and Project Overview

 The first project I did at General Assembly was to develop a game from a selection of 90's classics.
-Initally I was planning on doing a version of Snake but after some concideration and push from my mentors, I decided to pivot and do an alternative version of Pacman.
+Initally I was planning on doing a version of Snake but after some consideration and push from my mentors, I decided to pivot and do an alternative version of Pacman.

 This version of Pacman was inspired by Christian and Ancient Greek stories as well as Dungeon Crawler video games from around the 1990's.

+____

 ### Game Design